msorba/dsi-capstone/README.md

 #### Contributors: Marianne Sorba, Isaac Wainstein, Chuqi Yang, Ramy Jaber
 #### Biology Lab Sponsor: GSAS - Professor Lars Dietrich, Lisa Kahl, Hannah Dayton

+## Project Description
+A biofilm is a community of bacteria encased in a scaffold that protects the microorganisms.
+Biofilm structures vary depending on the types of bacteria, the bacterial species and their genetic makeups, as well as external conditions.
+This project studies images of biofilms and attempts to quantify their structures and distinct morphologies.
+Quantifying the biofilm morphology has implications in diagnosing and treating bacterial infections.

+In this Capstone project, a team of Data Science Masters students explore ways to quantify these structures using image processing and supervised and unsupervised machine learning.

 ## In this Repo
 - Jupyter Notebooks to walk through the analysis completed.
-- Copy of Flask Application - live version available at dsicapstonegsas.pythonanywhere.com
+- Copy of Flask Application - live version available at <href "dsicapstonegsas.pythonanywhere.com" />
 - archive: work performed throughout the project that did not make it into the final submissions

 ## Image Processing Tutorial